 - TNF-a or cachecitin is produced predominantly by macrophages; TNF-beta or lymphotoxin is produced by lymphocytes.
-Both of them are involved in the inflammatory cascade in JIA. - Etanercept (Enbrel) are used in children 4-17years: 0.4mg/kg twice/wk; should be used before Methotrexate, more effective, possibly less toxic. - Adalimumab (Humira), has been effective in children who no responded to Etanercept. - Infliximab (Remicade) have similar efficacy to that seen of Etanarcept.
-Adverse effects such macrophage activation, alopecia and double rises DNA antibodies was reported.
+Both of them are involved in the inflammatory cascade in JRA. - Etanercept (Enbrel) are used in children 4-17years: 0.4mg/kg twice/wk; should be used before Methotrexate, more effective, possibly less toxic. - Adalimumab (Humira), has been effective in children who no responded to Etanercept. - Infliximab (Remicade) have similar efficacy as seen with Etanarcept.
+Adverse effects such macrophage activation, alopecia and double increse of DNA antibodies was reported.